Who We Are

 Craig Stires, Funeral Director and Embalmer

 Craig Stires joined the staff of Dwayne R. Spence Funeral Home in March, 2009.
 A graduate of Pickerington High School, Craig holds a Bachelor of Science degree in Political Science from Ohio University and an Associates degree in Mortuary Science from Cincinnati College of Mortuary Science.
 A native of Pickerington, he resides in the Short North with his fiancee Jen Prindle and their dog, Gus.
-In his spare time Craig enjoys cycling, scuba diving, and spending time with his friends and family.
+In his spare time Craig enjoys traveling, scuba diving, and spending time with his friends and family.